 In the Twins Fairies book, when Jack Frost tries to create an Evil Twin, the result is a good-hearted kindly clone named Jimmy Thaw.
-Jimmy helped the girls and fairies, and while he ceased to exist when the ring was recovered, he still exists in Jack Frost's heart.
+Jimmy helped the girls and fairies, but ceased to exist once the Gemini Ring was recovered.
+The scene where he disappears is quite moving.

 The movie also has Rachel and Kirsty being bullied by Lydia and her Girl Posse for believing in fairies.
 When ignoring her doesn't work, and trying to deny it fails, they stand up for each other, their belief in fairies, and the power of their friendship.This causes Lydia's Girl Posse to abandon her, and eventually results in Lydia making a Heel-Face Turn.